http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 DON’T LET THEM TAKE THE LOOT AND RUN

-We accepted “Train Law” (New Taxes) because they promised us the moon and the stars (Build3) but almost half way and we haven’t seen any of it take off the ground in a significant manner.
+We accepted “Train Law” (New Taxes) because they promised us the moon and the stars (Build3), but it's almost halfway through, and we haven’t seen any of it take off the ground significantly.

-We are fuming mad from the previous administration’s corruption but hey – they didn’t add taxes to your daily bread and your gasoline to 6 pesos/liter.
+We are fuming mad at the previous administration’s corruption, but hey—they didn’t add taxes to your daily bread and gasoline to 6 pesos/liter.

-8s ok, DU30 has the political will to do crazy things and the crazy Filipinos to cheer him on but we want to see it b4 he leaves office and b4 his minions can run away with the loot – OMG 8 Trillion pesos can reach the moon and back if 1-peso bills are strung together.
+8s ok, DU30 has the political will to do crazy things and the crazy Filipinos to cheer him on, but we want to see it before he leaves office and before his minions can run away with the loot—OMG, 8 trillion pesos can reach the moon and back if 1-peso bills are strung together.

-We should be vigilant that whoever wins in the next election that will replace DU30 will not scrap these mega projects.
-We have all invested so much in it and 8 trillion pesos is 8 trillion.
-We should not rule out the possibility that DU30 can drop dead for whatever reason at any moment and according to law, VP Robredo will take his place.
-We should be vigilant that she and P-Noy’s minions will not scrap these mega projects and runaway with the 8 trillion pesos loot.
-We have seen what they did and we shouldn’t let them do it again but there is also a catch: DON'T ALLOW DU30'S MINIONS TO BE LIKE IF NOT WORSE THAN P-NOY'S OR GMA'S MINIONS OF SUCKERS.
+We should be vigilant so that whoever wins in the next election to replace DU30 will not scrap these mega projects.
+We have all invested so much in it, and 8 trillion pesos is 8 trillion.
+We should not rule out the possibility that DU30 can drop dead for whatever reason at any moment, and according to law, VP Robredo will take his place.
+We should be vigilant that she and P-Noy’s minions will not scrap these mega projects and get away with the 8 trillion pesos loot.
+We have seen what they did, and we shouldn’t let them do it again, but there is also a catch: DON'T ALLOW DU30'S MINIONS TO BE LIKE IF NOT WORSE THAN P-NOY'S OR GMA'S MINIONS OF SUCKERS.

 Thursday, September 6, 2018